danger-ahead/flutter_dev_folio/README.md

   - pubspec.yaml
   - README.md
 ```
-Then paste the PERSONAL ACCESS TOKEN and run `flutter build web --web-renderer canvaskit --release`.
+Then paste the PERSONAL ACCESS TOKEN and run `flutter build web --web-renderer html --release`.
 This will create the `build/` directory containing all your build files.
 You can now simply deploy the `build/web/`.

 **Or,** You can create an empty `dotenv` file and run (and deploy) the project. *Caution: This will limit the GitHub API to 60 requests/hour.*